PoisotLab/MS_befwm_softwarenote/ms.md

 comparing implementations -- because not all code is public, a difference in results cannot be properly explained as an error in either studies, and this eventually generates more uncertainty than it does answers.
-Finally, reference implementation eases reproducibility a lot.
-Specifically, it becomes enough to specify which version of the package was used, and to publish the script used to run the simulations (as we, for example, do in this manuscript).
-We fervently believe that more effort invested in providing the community with reference implementation of models representing cornerstones of our ecological understanding is important.
+Finally, reference implementation eases reproducibility.
+Specifically, it becomes enough to specify which version of the package was used, and to publish the script used to run the simulations (as we do in this manuscript).
+We fervently believe that more effort should be invested in providing the community with reference implementation of models that represents cornerstones of our ecological understanding.

 # The model